Body

 This second part of the cycle starts with ovulation and ends before the start of menstruation.
 Its goal is to prepare the uterus and body to accept a fertilized egg, or to start the next cycle if a pregnancy doesn’t happen.
 Progesterone and estrogen fluctuate throughout this phase, with progesterone reaching its peak, to help thicken the uterine lining.
 If a sperm has fertilized the egg (known as conception), the fertilized egg will travel through the fallopian tube to the uterus, where it will implant in the uterine lining.
 If the egg isn’t fertilized, progesterone and estrogen levels drop, and your uterus will shed its lining.
 This shedding is also known as your period, or your menstruation.

-If you’re curious to learn more about each of these phases, you’ll find more information on this topic, here
+If you’re interested in learning more about each of these phases, discover detailed information here.

 Did you find the answer you were looking for?
 Is there something we missed?
 What did you think of this resource?
 We want to hear from you.